SF Politics 101 > SF Politics Overview

 San Francisco, The City by the Bay, has always been a destination in high demand, whether it be the missionaries who settled here in the 1700s, the prospectors who came during the gold rush in 1849 (ahem 49ers), the outcasts who arrived during the Summer of Love, or today’s burgeoning population of techies.
 Motivation has changed over time, yet one constant remains: San Francisco represents a place where people come to live in hopes of experiencing a better and more prosperous way of life

-In this approximate 7-mile by 7-mile slice of the Bay Area, there exists an ongoing political tussle between different shades of Democrat blue known as “progressive” and “moderate.”
+In this approximate seven-by-seven-mile slice of the Bay Area, there exists an ongoing political tussle between different shades of Democrat blue known as “progressive” and “moderate.”
 Yes, there are San Francisco residents that are Republican, but let's be honest, they are few and far between.
-In fact, according to the San Francisco Department of Elections, as of June 2019 the percentage of registered Republicans sits at a mere 6.5% citywide.1 As for the distinction between moderate and progressive Democrats, Mayor Breed said it best back when she served as Supervisor:
+In fact, according to the San Francisco Department of Elections, as of June 2019 the percentage of registered Republicans sits at a mere 6.5 percent citywide.1 As for the distinction between moderate and progressive Democrats, Mayor Breed said it best back when she served as Supervisor:

 MEMBERSHIP EXCLUSIVE CONTENT

 Access to the sf.citi San Francisco Politics 101 Playbook is a benefit reserved exclusively for sf.citi members and their employees.